azat-co/practicalnode/chapter1/chapter1.md

 ### Semicolons

+Almost all statements in JavaScript and thus Node.js must be terminated with a semicolon.
+However, there's a automatic semicolon insertion feature in JavaScript interpreters which will follow the rules and insert semicolons for developers.

-The use of semicolons is optional, except for two cases:
+Hence, the use of semicolons is optional, except for these cases:

-1. In for loop construction: `for (var i=0; i++; i<n)`
+1. In loop constructions such as `for (var i=0; i++; i<n)`
-2. When a new line starts with parentheses, such as when using an immediately invoked function expression (IIFE): `;(function(){...}())`
+2. When a new line starts with parentheses or square brace or regular expression, such as when using an immediately invoked function expression (IIFE): `;(function(){...}())`
+3. When doing something weird like empty statements (see [Automatic semicolon insertion in JavaScript](http://2ality.com/2011/05/semicolon-insertion.html))

 In this, as well as in my other books, I don't use semicolons.
 There are a few reasons why.
 If you use semicolons and forget or omit one, then you code will still work but you'll end up with inconsistency which will create a necessity for a linter or a similar tool to check for your syntax.
 Let's say you spotted the missing semicolon or saw a warning from a linter, then you need to go to your code and fix it.
 Why to go through all this trouble?

 Semicolon-less code works perfectly fine except two cases shown above and when you try to multiple statements are in one line.
-But developers should write multiple statements in one line.
+But developers should NOT write multiple statements in one line.
 That's a job of a bundler/minimizer.
 The bottom line, I recommend developers focus on their work and not looking for missing semicolons.
 Let the language use its own feature (Automatic Semicolon Insertion).

 ### camelCase